Auke2810/docs/content/refguide/regular-expressions.md

 A regular expression describes a set of criteria that a string can match.
 In the [validation rules](validation-rules) of an entity a regular expression can be used to validate whether an attribute of type String matches these criteria.

+A regular expression can be checked with the [isMatch()](https://docs.mendix.com/refguide/string-function-calls#ismatch) function.

 A regular expression has the following properties.

 ## 2 Common